 - Identify the universe of stocks: Choose a group of stocks, typically large-cap or mid-cap companies that trade on a major stock exchange, to serve as your universe of stocks to choose from.

 - Obtain historical data: Collect historical data on the stocks in your universe, including their prices, earnings, and other financial metrics.
 Trading platforms like TradingView may have enough historical data.
 But if your platform doesn’t have enough, you can use financial databases such as Yahoo Finance and Google Finance or databases offered by financial data providers, such as MultiCharts.

-- Calculate the ROC and EY: The Magic Formula ranks stocks based on two financial metrics, return on capital (ROC) and earnings yield (EY).
-Calculate the ROC and EY for each stock in your universe.
+- Calculate the ROIC and EY: The Magic Formula ranks stocks based on two financial metrics, return on capital (ROIC) and earnings yield (EY).
+Calculate the ROIC and EY for each stock in your universe.

 - Select the top stocks: Using the historical data, rank the stocks based on their ROC and EY and select the top stocks.
 These are the stocks that would have been considered the best investments according to the Magic Formula.

 - Evaluate performance: Evaluate the performance of the top stocks over the historical period.
 You can use various performance metrics such as return on investment (ROIC), total return, and Sharpe ratio to determine how well the Magic Formula performed.

 - Compare performance to a benchmark: Compare the performance of the Magic Formula to a benchmark, such as the S&P 500, to see how well it performed relative to the market.